RYCO123/Sprint_Sat_Experiment/README.md

 ## Project Structure

-The codebase is now organized for clarity and maintainability:
+The codebase is organized for clarity and maintainability:

 ```
 main.py                # Entry point: runs the full simulation, analysis, and plotting